Do Go On - 125 - The Legend of Bigfoot

 Oh, that's good.

-So, I like it.
+So you like it.

-Picture that it's a bull wearing like old disco pants.
+We're wearing like old disco pants.

-On how many legs two or four?
+On how many legs, two or four?

 Two.

-Oh, back legs.
+Oh, back legs, front legs.

 Back legs.